PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 65(Instafilter)

+Instafilter completed.

+import CoreImage, and CoreImage.CIFilterBuiltins for Coreimage funtionality

+we for write to album call, we need to go to info of this project.
+In the info section, add row of Privacy - Photo Library Additions Usage Description to ask permission.
+Otherwise it will fail and crash.

+//////////
 SwiftUI Day 64(Core Image continue)

+Remember to import PhotosUI

 PHPickerViewControllerDelegate won't response, because UIKit's design pattern, it use delegator to response events.
 Therefore, we need a Coordinator class that confrom NSObject, and cooresponding deletegate protocol of specific view controller.
 Deletegate protocol require picker() method.
 Notice, swiftUI use Coordinator as name for delegator in UIkit.